 - Pickled vegetables or lacto-fermented vegetables: These could be any kind of vegetables, such as cabbage, carrots, eggplant, turnips, cucumbers, squash, onions, etc. Beware, however, that not every kind of pickled food has live bacteria.
 The ones that contain living bacteria will be kept in the refrigerated section of the store, with the packaging labeled “live.”
 The other way to guarantee that your pickled foods have live bacteria is to buy it directly from the farmer’s market or another homemade source.
 Similarly, you can just as easily make your own pickled vegetables at home and letting it sit for a few days to let the bacteria develop.
 Some doctors agree that fermented vegetables are the most economical and guaranteed route to optimal gut flora health.

-- Kimchi: This is another form of fermented vegetables, originally started by the Korean.
+- Kimchi: This is another form of fermented vegetables with health functionality6, originally started by the Korean.
 Kimchi is a spicy and intensely flavored form of fermented vegetables that can become very addictive once you get used to the flavor.
 When buying kimchi from the grocery store, look for packaging that looks like it’s bulging and ready to explode open.
 This is a sign that the bacteria is very much alive and producing gases as it continues to ferment the vegetables.

 - Raw, fermented milk: Unlike common dairy products that you find in the grocery store, raw milk is not pasteurized.
 Pasteurized milk is milk that has been refined and purified for the commercial market, but the process kills off the beneficial bacteria that your gut needs to be healthy.
 Pasteurized milk also has more sugar than raw milk and has been linked to many health problems, including allergies, tooth decay, heart disease, arthritis and even osteoporosis.
 Instead, look for products like kefir, yogurt, and lassi, but this is only recommended for those who can tolerate dairy in the first place.
 For some, dairy is a cause of acne.